Versatile module ideal for packaging development, rapid prototyping and small-scale production.

 The cost-effective, deep-draw EAGLE-Omni is capable of everything from manual prototyping to fully automated operation.
 The option of a 40mm forming depth makes it ideal for nutritional products larger than traditional tablets or capsules, such as gummies, devices and other delivery formats.
 The machine allows seamless development and production combined with rapid, low-cost prototyping, and features recipe-driven format change, easy changeover, and various feeding solutions.

-Among the Eagle-OMNI’s differentiating benefits is the ease and expediency with which prototypes can be produced:
+Among the Eagle-OMNI’s differentiating benefits is the ease and expediency with which prototypes can be produced, thanks to the company’s recently launched 3D-printed blister tool prototyping capabilities.

-“Combined with MHK’s new cost-effective prototype tooling, as well as exceedingly fast turnaround times, the EAGLE-Omni allows new packages to be tested for barrier, stability, and durability while having approved packages available for consumer marketing evaluation,” said Hideo Yonenaga, President of the MPM division for MHI.
-“Previously, lead times were measured in weeks, and prototyping was often prohibitively expensive.”
+“Combined with our cost-effective 3D-printed tool prototyping, the EAGLE-Omni allows new packages to be tested for barrier, stability, and durability quickly and at a fraction of the usual expense,” said Hideo Yonenaga, President of the MPM division for MHI.
+“Previously, lead times were measured in weeks or even months, and prototyping was often prohibitively expensive.
+The new 3D-printed tool prototyping allows us to expediently showcase the wide array of high-quality blisters that machines like the Eagle-OMNI can produce.”